Advance your Career in Dermatopathology

 Mycosis Fungoides (MF) is a rare disease that is difficult to diagnose and treat.
 Recent studies on the genomic signature of this disease have shown that MF is difficult to fully characterize.
 We propose that dissecting lymphocytes from affected tissue and performing transcriptome-based studies and biomarker analysis will allow us to improve diagnosis and treatment of MF across the clinical stages of this disease.

-Paul Haun, M.D.
+Paul Haun, MD

 University of Pennsylvania